B.A.P.S.: Production

 The film was the first screenplay written by former actress Troy Byer.

-Writer Beyer was disappointed by the final cut of the film, and believed that her "words had not honestly made it onto the screen".
+Byer was disappointed by the final cut of the film, and believed that her "words had not honestly made it onto the screen".
 She explained that this was the first time Robert Townsend had directed a film that he had not written.
 She used her earnings from this film to direct her first film.

 Reception

 Critical response

 Initial reception was overwhelmingly negative.
 On Rotten Tomatoes, the film has a score of 15% based on 33 reviews.
 Audiences surveyed by CinemaScore gave the film a grade B.

-Roger Ebert gave the film a rare no-stars rating, calling it "jaw-droppingly bad and stupid".
+Roger Ebert gave the film a rare no-stars rating, calling it "jaw-droppingly bad and stupid, a movie so misconceived I wonder why anyone involved wanted to make it.".
 Ebert included the film on his "most hated" list.
+Gene Siskel also applied a zero-star rating to the movie.
+He described it as "an embarrassing comedy", said that Martin Landau was "looking very uncomfortable in a ridiculous role" in it, and said that "the two women play into shameless stereotypes in a film without a single laugh."

-Janet Maslin praised Halle Berry for her comedic performance and described the film as a "watered-down Pretty Woman".
+Janet Maslin praised Halle Berry for her comedic performance, but described the film as a "watered-down Pretty Woman".
 Maslin concluded "It's good for a half-hour of humor before the fun starts to dissolve."
 Esther Iverem of The Washington Post wrote "Despite its idiotic promotional trailers, 'BAPS' is a very funny movie."
 Lisa Alspector of the Chicago Reader called it "absurdly broad comedy infused with classic emotions and set in sumptuously detailed environments".
+John Anderson of the Los Angeles Times wrote that "it's true that airtight storytelling isn't the reason to see "B.A.P.S."—Desselle and Berry are.
+But the sloppiness of Beyer's script is symptomatic of what keeps the film from being first-rate."
+A critic for The News & Observer called the film "humor-impaired" and its director "clueless".

 In 2018, Anne Cohen of the website Refinery29 called the film a "Black cult classic" and said the film deserved better than its (at the time) 13% rating on Rotten Tomatoes.
 Cohen said "The fact that the film has had such a lasting impact,... proves that the film spoke to its audience."